 It isn’t enough that Rose is marrying a man she doesn’t love, so her mom continues to live her lavish lifestyle; she also has to get approval on what color bridesmaid dress is acceptable to her mother.

-She thinks Rose goes about her life with the thought in mind that she is going out of her way just to upset her.
+She thinks Rose goes about her life with the thought that she is going out of her way just to upset her mother.

-Here’s the thing, though, Rose isn’t an evil or vindictive person whose bitterness is stewing and is constantly spiting people.
+However, Rose isn’t an evil or vindictive person whose bitterness is stewing and who constantly makes choices out of spite.